trholy/dwdown/README.md

 ## Features

 - **DWDDownloader**: Fetch weather forecast data from the DWD open data server.
-- **MinioDownloader**: Download files from a [MinIO object storage server](https://github.com/minio/minio).
+- **MinioDownloader**: Download files from a S3 compatible / [MinIO object storage server](https://github.com/minio/minio).
-- **MinioUploader**: Upload downloaded data to a MinIO object storage server with parallel uploads and data integrity checks.
+- **MinioUploader**: Upload downloaded data to a S3 compatible / MinIO object storage server with parallel uploads and data integrity checks.
 - **DataProcessor**: Extract, convert and filter data for further analysis.
 - **DataEditor**: Filter and merge CSV data.
 - **Notifier**: Receive status messages of downloads, uploads, and any errors from a [Gotify server](https://github.com/gotify).